*This post may contain affiliate links. Read more »

 - 🪷What is Arhar Dal?

-- ❗️Top tip
+- ❗️Top tip to nail this arhar dal recipe

-- ✌️Other Indian dishes that go great with this:
+- ✌️These go great with this recipe:

 - North Indian Arhar Dal Tadka (Toor Dal)